eBooks can be read online without downloading to your personal devices, or computer, using the eBook provider's platform.

 NOTE: You cannot download an eBook on computer lab or library computers as you will not be able to install Adobe Digital Editions software on these computers.
-Use Read Online option to view the eBook and loan the title to print or copy an eBook.
+Instead use the Read Online option on public computers to view the eBook.

-See eBook collections@CSU Library for more information on how much you can print or copy from an eBook.
+See eBook collections@CSU Library for detailed information on how much you can print or copy from an eBook.

 eBooks are protected by Digital Rights Management (DRM).
 Different publishers apply different levels of DRM restrictions which may limit the number of devices an eBook can be copied to, or impose limits on borrowing, printing, downloading and modifying.
 Some publishers' collections of eBooks are DRM free.